Please contact us if you have questions or if you need some encouragement.

-- If you are dealing with anger, stress, or depression, we have information that can be of help to you.
+- If you are dealing with anger, stress, or depression, we have information to help you.

-- We have phone helplines, website links, youtube videos.
+- We have phone helplines, website links, and YouTube videos.

-- You can learn more about us and our goals and our purpose.
+- Learn more about us, our goals, and our purpose.

-- If you have a drug/alcohol problem, or if you just want to get right with God you are at the right place!
+- If you have a drug/alcohol problem or want to get right with God, you are at the right place!

 - If you need to talk to someone right away, you can call 800-633-3446 or click here.

-- Finally, if you have any questions, or would like to get on our email list, just let us know.
+- Finally, if you have any questions or want to get on our email list, just let us know.

-For Encouragement Call 1-800-633-3446 or Chat
+For Encouragement, Call 800-633-3446 or Chat